opentok/screensharing-extensions/chrome/ScreenSharing/README.md

 This is a variation of [the extension][mkext] created by [Muaz Khan][mkgh] with some tweaks to make it more suitable for use with the OpenTok API.

+This is version 2 of the extension.
+With version 2, the client can use the extension immediately after installing it using the inline installation method, without reloading the page.
+When calling the `OT.registerScreenSharingExtension()` method (see below), you must now pass in the version number, 2.

 ## Customizing the extension for your website

 1. Fork (or simply download) this github repo.